Anissa Jones

-Mary Anissa Jones (/əˈniːsə/ (Note: rhymes with Lisa, not Melissa); March 11, 1958 – August 28, 1976) was an American child actress known for her role as Buffy Davis on the CBS sitcom Family Affair, which ran from 1966 to 1971.
+Mary Anissa Jones (/əˈniːsə/; (Note: rhymes with Lisa, not Melissa) March 11, 1958 – August 28, 1976) was an American child actress known for her role as Buffy Davis on the CBS sitcom Family Affair, which ran from 1966 to 1971.
 She died from a drug overdose, five years after the show ended.

 Early life

-Jones was born in West Lafayette, Indiana, in 1958 and was raised in Charleston, West Virginia, until the age of 5.
-Her maternal grandparents were Lebanese and Jones' middle name is used by Lebanese Maronites instead of Agnes, because it derives from Persian Anahid, Anahit or Anaïs, meaning immaculate.
-Her parents were divorced before her acting career began in 1965.
+Mary Anissa Jones was born on March 11, 1958, in West Lafayette, Indiana, and was raised in Charleston, West Virginia, until the age of five.
+Her maternal grandparents were Lebanese.

 At the time of her birth, Jones' father, John Paul Jones, was an engineering graduate and faculty board member at Purdue University, where her mother, Mary Paula Jones (née Tweel), was a zoology student.
-Soon after the 1960 birth of Anissa's brother John Paul Jones Jr. (called "Paul" by the family), the family moved to Playa Del Rey, California, where John Paul Sr. took a job in aerospace engineering and Anissa attended Paseo del Rey Elementary School, then Orville Wright Junior High School.
+Soon after the 1960 birth of Anissa's brother John Paul Jones Jr. (called "Paul" by the family), the family moved to Playa Del Rey, California, where John Paul Sr. took a job in aerospace engineering and Jones attended Paseo del Rey Elementary School and then Orville Wright Junior High School.
+Jones' parents were divorced before her acting career began in 1965.

 Career

 In 1964, when she was 6, Jones' first TV appearance was in a commercial.
-Two years later, 8-year-old Jones, who was small for her age, was cast as 6-year-old Ava Elizabeth "Buffy" Patterson-Davis on the CBS sitcom Family Affair (1966).
-In the sitcom, Buffy, her twin brother Jody (Johnny Whitaker), and older sister Cissy (Kathy Garver) are sent to live with their bachelor Uncle Bill (Brian Keith) and his valet, Mr. French (Sebastian Cabot) a year after the children's parents die in a car accident (the DVD collection notes mistakenly state "plane accident").
-In 1969, at the height of her juvenile pop cultural celebrity and of Family Affairs television ratings success, Jones made her only film appearance with a small role in The Trouble with Girls, which starred Elvis Presley.
+Two years later, 8-year-old Jones, who was small for her age, was cast as 6-year-old Buffy Davis on the CBS sitcom Family Affair (1966) (A 2002 revival of the series with a modified backstory revealed the character's full name as "Ava Elizabeth 'Buffy' Patterson-Davis").
+In the sitcom, Buffy, her twin brother Jody (Johnny Whitaker), and older sister Cissy (Kathy Garver) are sent to live with their bachelor Uncle Bill (Brian Keith) and his valet, Mr. French (Sebastian Cabot) a year after the children's parents die in a car accident.
+In 1969, at the height of her celebrity and of Family Affairs television ratings success, Jones made her only film appearance with a small role in The Trouble with Girls, which starred Elvis Presley.
 She also made one crossover appearance as Buffy on the short-lived series To Rome with Love in 1970.
 Jones was 12 when Family Affair ended in 1971; she did not work in film or TV thereafter.